 Glutamate

 GABA’s precursor, glutamate, is used by more than half of all neurons and raises the brain’s overall level of excitement.
-Glutamate is generally involved in learning, memory, and synaptogenesis (the formation of new neural connections).
+Glutamate generally involves learning, memory, and synaptogenesis (forming new neural connections).

 Excessive amounts can produce excitotoxicity, which harms nerve cells.